DFE-Digital/teacher-success-prototype/README.md

 <h1>Get ready to teach prototype </h1>

-A prototype for testing concepts for a get ready to reach service.
+A prototype for testing concepts for a get ready to teach service.

 <h2>How to setup</h2>